clojure/core.rrb-vector/README.md

 You can test with Clojure versions 1.5 through 1.10 by specifying that version number after the `+`.

+Prerequisites: Only Java and Leiningen.
+Leiningen will download whatever versions of Clojure and other libraries are needed.

 To run ClojureScript tests with Node.js and Spidermonkey JavaScript runtimes, but no Clojure tests:
 ```bash
 $ lein with-profile +cljs cljsbuild test
 ```
-Add `nodejs` or `spidermonkey` as a separate argument after `test` to restrict the JavaScript runtime used to only the one you specify.
+Add `node` or `spidermonkey` as a separate argument after `test` to restrict the JavaScript runtime used to only the one you specify.
 You may need to adjust the command names in the `:test-commands` section of the `project.clj` file if the command for running those JavaScript runtimes have a different name on your system than what is used there.

+Prerequisites: Java, Leiningen, and either or both of Node.js and Spidermonkey JavaScript run time environments.

-To run normal Clojure tests, plus the collection-check tests, but no ClojureScript tests:
+To run normal Clojure tests, plus the `collection-check` tests, but no ClojureScript tests:
 ```bash
 $ lein with-profile +coll,+1.7 test